Protectator/Tumult/README.md

 ## 2. Data
 ### Source
-The Discord servers of the user, and the servers he're into.
+The Discord servers of the user, and the servers he's into.
 After asking to connect to the user's account, **Tumult** will allow him to aggreagate in real time messages from channels.
 Tumult communicates with the Discord API in two ways :
 - Using the usual token recieved from the Discord's OAuth connection window : This lets Tumult know your account, avatar etc. However, by using the API that way, Tumult wouldn't be able to read messages from channels, and thus be unable to function entirely.
 - Using a usertoken provided by the user : Complementary to the OAuth token, Tumult requires a usertoken in order to read messages from the user's servers and channels.
 It could also have been possible to register Tumult as a "Bot account" at Discord API, but this would have meant that Tumult only works on the servers the user *administrates*, which  reduces the target population by a lot.